Loading...

 Egypt offers visa paths including Tourist Visa, Work Permit, Residence Permit.
 Morocco provides Tourist Entry, Work Permit (Contrat de Travail), Residence Card (Carte de Sejour).
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Egypt if your priority is affordability.
 Choose Morocco if safety comes first.
-For healthcare, Egypt has the edge, while Egypt offers stronger career opportunities.
+For healthcare, Morocco has the edge, while Egypt offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.